kazizehsan/ts-starter-1/README.md

 * region
 * cloudFormationStackName

-Create AWS Secrets Manager secrets like so:
+Create an AWS Secrets Manager secret called 'ts-starter-1/prod' with the following keys and appropriate values:

-* ts-starter-1/prod/JWT:secret
+* JWT_SECRET
-* ts-starter-1/prod/MONGODB_URL:url
+* MONGODB_URL

 If you change the prefix in the secrets above from `ts-starter-1` to something else, then update them in `sam-template.yaml` as well.